 PS.
 On the return trip from South Africa, my suitcase was broken into and all the cassettes (yes it was that long ago) of wonderful African music I’d bought were stolen.
 We didn’t have insurance cover … lesson learnt.

-This article was written in collaboration with FlightDelayClaims4U.
 What’s your worst airport fiasco?
 Do share in the Comment below – with any tips for avoiding it in future!